Meteor-Community-Packages/meteor-tabular/README.md

 });
 ```

+Tabular row template data does not contain these extra fields.
+But, as you subscribed to it you can get these with a youCollection.find(...) as usual.

 ## Security

 You can optionally provide an `allow` and/or `allowFields` function to control which clients can get the published data.
 These are used by the built-in publications on the server only.